ecpantalone/image-dimension-analyzer/README.md

 # Start the Flask web server
 python app.py

-# The web interface will be available at http://localhost:5000
+# The web interface will be available at http://localhost:5001
+# Note: Port 5001 is used to avoid conflicts with AirPlay Receiver on macOS
 ```

 ### Web UI Features